-Emily Becker Haimes is a postdoctoral researcher at the Center for Mental Health Policy and Services Research working with Rinad Beidas, Ph.D.
-Emily received her B.A. from Johns Hopkins University and her Ph.D. in Psychology from the University of Miami, where she specialized in child and adolescent clinical psychology.
+Emily Becker-Haimes is a Research Associate at the Center for Mental Health Policy and Services Research.
+Dr. Becker-Haimes received her B.A. from Johns Hopkins University and her Ph.D. in Psychology from the University of Miami, where she specialized in child and adolescent clinical psychology.
 She completed her predoctoral internship at the Children's Hospital of Philadelphia.
-Her research to date has focused on improving treatments for youth with internalizing disorders and studying how to optimally support evidence-based treatment delivery within the context of routine clinical care.
+Her clinical and research interests are in improving the quality of youth mental health services and ensuring that youth seeking treatment receive evidence-based care.
+Dr. Becker-Haimes has particular interests in developing and evaluating implementation strategies to support clinicians in delivering exposure therapy for anxiety disorders and in understanding how to best support graduate trainees to prepare them to deliver evidence-based practices long-term.
+Dr. Becker-Haimes is also a licensed psychologist in the state of Pennsylvania specializing in the treatment of anxiety and related disorders.
+She currently directs the Pennsylvania Hospital Anxiety Treatment for Children/Adolescents (PATCH) program at Hall Mercer.

 Molly Candon is a postdoctoral fellow at the Center for Mental Health Policy and Services Research and the Leonard Davis Institute of Health Economics.
 She received her BS and MA in Economics from Northeastern University and her PhD in Economics from the University of Georgia.
 Molly’s dissertation explores the relationship between assortative mating by occupational-specific skill and the increasing prevalence of some mental health conditions, including autism and ADHD.
 Her current research focuses on the effectiveness of autism insurance mandates, physician prescribing and diagnostic incentives, the inequality of access to health care, and pharmacological interventions for children’s mental health.

-Brenna Maddox, PhD, is a postdoctoral fellow at the Center for Autism Research at the Children’s Hospital of Philadelphia (CHOP).
+Brenna Maddox, PhD, is a postdoctoral fellow at the Center for Mental Health Policy and Services Research.
 She received her BS in Psychology from Davidson College in 2008, MS in Clinical Psychology from Virginia Tech in 2012, and PhD in Clinical Psychology from Virginia Tech in 2015.
-She completed her predoctoral internship at CHOP as the Autism track intern.
-Brenna’s graduate school research focused on the assessment and treatment of commonly co-occurring difficulties within autism, such as anxiety and emotion dysregulation.
-Brenna’s postdoctoral research, under the mentorship of Dr. David Mandell, focuses on improving community mental health services for adults with autism.
+She completed her predoctoral internship at the Children’s Hospital of Philadelphia as the Autism track intern.
+Dr. Maddox’s program of research focuses on the assessment and treatment of commonly co-occurring difficulties within autism, such as anxiety and emotion dysregulation.
+Her postdoctoral research, under the mentorship of Dr. David Mandell, focuses on improving community mental health services for adults with autism.
+Dr. Maddox’s current research is funded by the NIMH National Research Service Award (F32) and the FAR Fund.

 Heather Joy Nuske is a post-doctoral research fellow at the Center for Mental Health Policy and Services Research.
 Dr Nuske received her PhD in Psychology and Bachelor of Psychological Science with 1st class Honors at La Trobe University, Australia.
 Before moving to the US, she worked as a post-doctoral research fellow at the Olga Tennison Autism Research Centre, Australia on research aimed at lowering the age of autism diagnosis in the community.
 Heather has 7 years experience as an Applied Behavioral Analysis therapist with children and adolescents with autism.